digitalmethodsinitiative/4cat/datasources/reddit/DESCRIPTION.md

 ### Missing data
 It is common for the Pushshift data to feature gaps.
 This may be caused by a delay in scraping or because its developers have to carry out maintenance.
 Always check the completeness of your data.

 The data might be incomplete on either endpoint.
 According to the Pushshift developers, the beta endpoint should be complete soon.
 You can check the [r/pushshift subreddit](https://reddit.com/r/pushshift) to check if there's any updates or outages.

+### A note on post scores
+Reddit famously allows people to upvote and downvote posts, giving each post a score that can be used as a proxy for its relevance or popularity.
+However, Pushshift (the archive 4CAT queries) collects post data shortly after the post is made, at which point its score is usually still 1 or in any case very close to the default.
+Later upvotes or downvotes are not reflected in the data.
+The 'score' column is therefore not a reflection of a post's "true" or current score and should not be used for analysis.

+For smaller datasets, the "Update Reddit scores" processor can be used to update the scores to their current, live value.
+However, this process is slow, and therefore it is only available for datasets of 5,000 posts or fewer.